berkeley-cs164-2023/class-compiler-f23/README.md

-The in-class compiler status after the "Unary Operations" class session.
+The in-class compiler status after the class session on the definitional interpreter and adding Booleans to the interpreter.
 See compiler implementation notes for much more detail.

 To run: